ebruchez/ebruchez.github.io/_posts/2023-10-04-televideo-800a-terminal.md

 ![The terminal in its glory](/assets/posts/televideo-800a/2x/IMG_6692.jpg){:standalone}

 The full name of the device is "TeleVideo TS 800A Satellite User Station".
 In the early 1980s, TeleVideo started building CP/M computers.
 Some were standalone, but the 800A has the particularity of having no local drives: neither hard drives, nor floppy drives.
-Instead, the 800A downloads its OS over an RS-422 port, which can go up to 10 MBit/s (although I don't know how fast the 800A actually supports).
+Instead, the 800A downloads its OS over an RS-422 port, which can go up to 10 MBit/s (although I don't know how fast the 800A actually supports [^rs422-clock]).
 This, therefore, requires a central TeleVideo system to download the OS as well as access remote drives and printers.
 Other models did come with floppy and other local drives.

 From the manual: